robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 Podcasts have been an incredibly important learning vector for me.
 They are an excellent way to add incremental learning to my day – as a rule of thumb, I listen to podcasts any time my body is in use but my brain is not: when I’m at the gym, walking from A to B during a commute, cooking and cleaning, etc.

-There are several types of podcast, each of which I treat differently (a list of the podcasts I consume can be found [here](https://reasonabledeviations.com/about/#information-diet)).
+There are several types of podcasts, each of which I treat differently (a list of the podcasts I consume can be found [here](https://reasonabledeviations.com/about/#information-diet)).

 - General news and current affairs (e.g *All-In*): I don’t make notes on these – I listen to them in the gym and they are primarily for entertainment.
 - General interviews, e.g *Invest Like the Best*, *Masters in Business*: I occasionally take notes if there is an insight that strongly resonates with me.
 - Evergreen interviews, e.g *Flirting With Models*: these are podcasts that have been carefully designed to be dense in evergreen information.
 I make notes on these as if they are online courses (i.e textbook-equivalent).
-- “Long form”, e.g the *History of Rome, Huberman Lab*: as above, I treat these as online courses.
+- “Long-form”, e.g the *History of Rome, Huberman Lab*: as above, I treat these as online courses.

 I use an app called Airr that allows me to make audio highlights: when I hear something interesting, I press a button to record an AirrQuote and if convenient I make a text note (these are optional).